winitzki/scall/tutorial/programming_dhall.md

 Note that this definition of "covariant" does not depend on the concept of subtyping.
 One can decide whether a type constructor is covariant just by looking at its type expression.

-The intuition behind "covariant functors" is that they represent data structures or "data containers" that can store (zero or more) data items of any given type.
+The intuition behind covariant functors is that they represent  "data containers" that can store some data items of a given type.

 We will call covariant functors just "functors" for short.